Skip to main content

 By signing your ACAP application, you can:

-• Ensure that the application hasn't been tampered with during distribution.
+• Ensure that the application has not been tampered with during distribution.

 Follow these steps to sign your ACAP application:

-6. After the .eap file has been successfully uploaded, the SIGN button is enabled.
-Click this button to sign your ACAP application.
+6. After the .eap file has been uploaded successfully, click the SIGN to sign your application.

-7. Once the signing process completes successfully, a green pop-up confirms success and the signed package is downloaded automatically.
+7. When the signing process completes successfully, a confirmation message is displayed, and the signed .eap package is downloaded automatically.

 ACAP Service Portal

-The ACAP Service Portal allows Axis Technology Integration Partner Program vendors to manage information about their applications, including:
+The ACAP Service Portal is available to members of the Axis Technology Integration Partner (TIP) Program.
+It allows TIP partners to manage their ACAP applications, including:

-• Enable and setup the licensing service, such as trial or free licenses to users.
+• Enable and configure the licensing service, including trial and free licenses to users.

 • Manage all aspects around licenses such as generating codes, and track and modify license keys.

-• Sign applications to ensure authenticity, and to prevent tampering.
+• Sign ACAP applications to ensure authenticity, and to prevent tampering.

-Your colleagues with Technology Integration Partner Program access have access to the ACAP Service Portal by default.
-You can find out who has access with my colleagues tool.
-Contact partner-services@axis.com to add or remove colleagues with access to the ACAP Service Portal.
+All colleagues who are members of the Technology Integration Partner Program have access to the ACAP Service Portal by default.
+To check who has access within your organization, use the My Colleagues tool.
+To add or remove users, contact partner-services@axis.com.

 Verifying the signature